New York City

-- Hostel Prices: Dorms from $29-$40 and privates from $99 per night for a double bedroom.
+- Hostel Prices: Dorms from $29-$40 and privates from $80 per night for a double bedroom, although they average closer to $90.
 There aren’t many hostels in the city.
 My favorite is the Jazz Hostel

 - Budget Hotel Prices: Even budget hotels are expensive.
 Expect to pay between $100-$140 per night for something on the lower end.
 Here is a good resource for cheap hotels in New York.

 - Average Cost of Food: New York has food at every price range.
 You can eat a mid-range sit down restaurant for $15-$25 depending on if you get a drink.
 Pizza slices can be found as little as a dollar, though typically about $3.
 Sandwiches and cafes are less than $10.
 Drinks range between $5-10.
 There are plenty of street vendors with meals around $5-8.
 You can purchase groceries for a week of cooking for around $50.
 Here are my favorite places to eat in New York City to give you an idea as to where to eat.

 - Public Transportation Cost: The fare for a subway or local bus ride is $2.50.
 The fare for an express bus ride is $6.
 You can also buy a 7-day transit pass for $30.
 Most cabs around the city will cost around $15.